<img height="1" width="1" src="https://www.facebook.com/tr?id=163851757554412&amp;ev=PageView &amp;noscript=1">

 That figure assumes 100% efficiency which is unlikely and does not account for growth.
 It is better to buy 3 machines to account for estimated growth.
 Additionally, this gives the flexibility to perform routine maintenance.
 Next, find the capacity of the other direct equipment.
 Direct equipment is the equipment used specifically to work on the product, not to transport or package it.

-Some equipment has much greater capacity so only one might be necessary.
-For example, in many factories, the paint department has to be a certain size and capacity regardless of how much capacity is exactly needed.
+Some equipment has much greater capacity, so only one might be necessary.
+For example, in many factories, the paint department has to be a certain size and capacity regardless of how much capacity is needed.
 We had a client that was building a factory with low production of less than 50,000 and then expanding it to 500,000.
 The paint department did not change size.
-The tempo was increased but the equipment did not change.
+The tempo was increased, but the equipment did not change.

 Taking a modular approach can be very helpful here.
 Even if there is enough space, only use the space required for the current production.
 Structuring utilities so they can be moved to accommodate different configurations can also save a lot of time and expense.
-We had a client that built all their utilities into the concrete floor and had to tear up the floor when it turned out that the hookups were not in the right place.
+Layout optimization is also another way to achieve cost savings.
+We had a client who built all their utilities into the concrete floor and had to tear up the floor when it turned out that the hookups were not in the right place.
 It was expensive and unnecessary.

 The Bottom Line: Always Assume It Is More Expensive Than Estimated

-This guide can assist you with understanding the price of your factory.
-Click on the link below to receive a spreadsheet to calculate the basic costs of operations for your factory and possible operations over the course of 1 year.
+1. Download our FREE cost calculator spreadsheet: This guide can assist you with understanding the price of your factory.
+Click here to receive a spreadsheet to calculate the basic costs of operations for your factory and possible operations over the course of one year.

 factory cost calculator spreadhseet